whatisaProCoder/custom-dropdown-menu/README.md

 - `.mycdm-menu-card` - The entire dropdown box
 - `.mycdm-menu-title` - The title bar at the top
+- `.mycdm-action-group` - The container that holds all menu options (scrollable area)
 - `.mycdm-action-item` - Each clickable menu item

 ### Example: Custom Styling